larryhastings/correlate/README.md

 you should do so!
 It'll run faster as a result.
 You can get a sense of the speed difference by running `tests/ytjd.test.py` with verbose mode on (`-v`).
-A test using the same corpus but switching everything to fuzzy keys runs about 13x slower on my computer!
+A test using the same corpus but switching everything to fuzzy keys runs about *13x slower* on my computer.

 ## API